charlieschwabacher/gestalt/README.md

 complex query.
 Gestalt will generate an efficient query to resolve the field by joining the `user_followed_users` and `posts` tables.

+Its a good practice to use past tense verbs like `AUTHORED` when choosing labels, and to make sure that the relationship makes sense when read in the direction of the arrow.
+For example `Post <-AUTHORED- User` reads as 'user authored post' and works, while `Post -AUTHORED-> User` reads as 'post authored user' and does not.
+Following these two rules will lead to a semantic database schema, and readable code in `schema.graphql`.

 Other directives
 ----------------
-In addition to `@relationship`, there are a few more directives used by Gestalt to provide extra information about how to create the database and GraphQL schemas.
+There are a few more directives used by Gestalt to provide extra information about how to create the database and GraphQL schemas.

 - `@hidden` is used to define fields that should become part of the database schema but not be exposed as part of the GraphQL schema.
 It can be used for